amisr/amisr_user_manual/README.md

 2. Install the current requirements
 3. Add your content.
 This can be in the form of markdown files or jupyter notebooks.
 4. Add any pages you created to `_toc.yml`.
-5. Add any packages your examples rely on to `requirements.txt`.
+5. Add any packages your examples rely on to `environment.yml`.
 6. Build the book locally and check to make sure your material looks correct.
 7. Commit your changes.
 8. Push changes to GitHub.
 The updated webpage will be build automatically.